aleexeyy/EthereumDEXArbitrage/README.md

    * Simulate the updated pool state after the swap using DEX math:

      * **Uniswap V2**: Simple reserve updates.
-     * **Uniswap V3**: Complex simulation due to liquidity positions and cross-tick swaps (requires API calls for TickBitmap).
+     * **Uniswap V3**: Complex simulation due to concentrated liquidity and cross-tick swaps (requires API calls for TickBitmap).
    * The affected pool becomes one leg of the arbitrage route.
    * A second pool is chosen from the JSON config.
    * Loop through pools to: